 Development of the Te Hiku Conservation Management Strategy

-IntroductionHave your say on the development of the Te Hiku Conservation Management Strategy.
-Submissions are expected to open late 2022.
+IntroductionHave your say on the proposed Te Hiku Conservation Management Strategy.
+Submissions are expected to open in late 2023.

-We have started a project to develop the Te Hiku Conservation Management Strategy (CMS).
+Iwi representatives and Te Papa Atawhai are working on the draft Te Hiku Conservation Management Strategy (CMS).
 The CMS forms a significant part of the cultural redress in the Treaty Settlements of:

 - Ngāti Kuri